about us rv lifestyle

 Our Full-time RV Journey

-We’re Jean and Larry – from the beautiful Pacific Northwest.
-As our children were growing up, we’d joke with them that one day we were going to buy an RV and not tell them where we were going.
+We’re Jean and Larry – a full-time couple from the beautiful Pacific Northwest.
+As our children were growing up, we’d joke with them that one day we would buy an RV and not tell them where we were going.

 That joke began to take on a life of its own in the past few years.
-As the kids headed off to college – and a change in jobs that allowed for weekend travel – we began to take off for extended weekend getaways around the Puget Sound and Pacific Northwest.
+As the kids left for college – and a change in jobs that allowed for weekend travel – we took off for extended weekend getaways around the Puget Sound and Pacific Northwest.
 It wasn’t uncommon to put 500 miles or more on our little SUV over a weekend.
-With no itinerary, no schedule, and rarely packed anything more than contact solution and a change of clothes.
+No itinerary, no schedule, and we rarely packed anything more than contact solution and a change of clothes.
 Each evening, we’d get a hotel for the night wherever we ended up for the night.
-Treks to Port Townsend and Forks, weekends driving the Cascade Loop or out to see the Coulee Dam.
-Walla Walla or the Palouse.
+Treks to Port Townsend and Forks.
+Weekends driving the Cascade Loop or out to see the Coulee Dam, Walla Walla and the Palouse.
 Neskowin and Netarts down on the Oregon coast.
 All these places were accessible and we loved the trip as much as the destination.

 Wouldn't Be Great If We Could Do This All The Time?

-After a month or two spent researching boats and drones to add two our weekend toy collection, one day we kidded about buying an RV.
+At the start of summer, 2019, we spent time researching boats and drones to add to our weekend toy collection.
+One day we kidded about buying an RV.
 The idea came up every now and again.
-Then August 2019, it took on a life of its own.
-Could we, in fact, live full-time in an RV, and travel the region we love as well as the rest of the country and Canada?
-Well, for us the answer was – probably….yes.
+Then in August, it took on a life of its own.

 Even though my career kept me based in the city, Jean’s career gave her full mobility options.
-Jean is an adjunct college professor and grant writer, She has worked remotely throughout her career.
-If we could grow her grant-writing business enough to offset the loss of Larry’s job, we’d be able to do this?!
+Jean is an adjunct college professor and grant writer.
+She has worked remotely throughout her career.
+If we could grow her grant-writing business enough to offset the loss of Larry’s income, we would be able to do this.

 What Type Of RV Would We Get?